anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="2.-What-is-inside-those-files-anyway?">2.
-What is inside those files anyway?<a class="anchor-link" href="#2.-What-is-inside-those-files-anyway?"> </a></h2><p>We've grabbed the table that contains the headlines from each stock's HTML file, but before we start parsing those tables further, we need to understand how the data in that table is structured.
+<h2 id="What-is-inside-those-files-anyway?">What is inside those files anyway?<a class="anchor-link" href="#What-is-inside-those-files-anyway?"> </a></h2><p>We've grabbed the table that contains the headlines from each stock's HTML file, but before we start parsing those tables further, we need to understand how the data in that table is structured.
 We have a few options for this:</p>
 <ul>
 <li>Open the HTML file with a text editor (preferably one with syntax highlighting, like <a href="http://www.sublimetext.com/">Sublime Text</a>) and explore it there</li>
 <li>Use your browser's <a href="https://addons.mozilla.org/en-US/firefox/addon/web-developer/">webdev toolkit</a> to explore the HTML</li>